lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 ## Conclusion

 It was a long tutorial and we just skimmed the surface of the topic.
 I will probably extend in the future the application with some more features and write other tutorials about them.
-For example I would like to use this API on an Angular.js web app to show how you can buld a Single Page Application using these technologies.
+For example I would like to use this API on an Angular.js web app to show how you can build a single-page application using these technologies.

 You can find the complete repository for the tutorial on [Github](https://github.com/lucatironi/example_rails_api).